 Mr Swil previously held the positions of Chairman of Prefsure Life Limited and Managing Director of FAI Life Limited and Australian Casualty and Life Limited and has had over 35 years experience in the life insurance and superannuation industry.

-Appointed Chairman of the Board Audit & Risk Committee and Board Compliance Committee 17 March 2011.
-Chairman of the Board Remuneration Committee.
+Chairman of the Board Audit & Risk Committee, Board Compliance Committee and Board Remuneration Committee.